Unstable Anisotropic Neutron Stars: Probing the Limits of Gravitational Collapse: Radial Oscillation

-\Extra{In Fig. \ref{fig:Radial}, we illustrate the relationship between the frequency of f-mode oscillations and the central density and mass of anisotropic NSs, considering different EOSs.
-The f-mode instability is identified by the presence of a zero eigenvalue, which occurs at the critical central density $\rho_{\text{critical}}$ \cite{Kokkotas, Ting-Ting}.
-Once the central density surpasses this critical value, the f-mode frequency squared $\omega^2$ becomes negative, resulting in an imaginary frequency.
+In Fig. \ref{fig:Radial}, we illustrate the relationship between the frequency of $f$-mode oscillations and the central density and mass of anisotropic NSs, considering different EOSs.
+The $f$-mode instability is identified by the presence of a zero eigenvalue, which occurs at the critical central density $\rho_{\text{critical}}$ \cite{Kokkotas, Ting-Ting}.
+Once the central density surpasses this critical value, the $f$-mode frequency squared $\omega^2$ becomes negative, resulting in an imaginary frequency.
 Consequently, the star loses its ability to recover from even minor radial perturbations.
-Ultimately, the gravitational collapse of the star leads to the formation of a black hole \cite{Harrison, Shapiro}.}
+Ultimately, the gravitational collapse of the star leads to the formation of a black hole \cite{Harrison, Shapiro}.
+Furthermore, at lower central densities, a NS can be effectively modeled as a homogeneous, non-relativistic body \cite{Arnett, Vaeth, Shapiro}.
+In this regime, the eigenfrequency follows the relationship $\omega^2 \propto \rho(4\gamma - 3)$ \cite{Li-strangeon_stars}, indicating that the frequency is predominantly influenced by the density, given that $\gamma$ remains approximately constant at lower densities.
+Consequently, regardless of the level of anisotropy, the frequency approaches zero when the central density of the star becomes sufficiently low.
+The outcomes presented in Fig. \ref{fig:Radial} are derived under the assumption of a spherically symmetric background configuration.
+As anisotropy increases, the $f$-mode frequency decreases.